-A portion of the proceeds of the 2016A Bonds were deposited in an irrevocable trust with an escrow agent for the payment of the 2006A COPs and as a result, these certificates are considered defeased and the liability for the certificates has been removed from the Statement of Net Position.
-The refunding of the 2006A Certificates of Participation resulted in \$15.3 million net present value savings and resulted in no economic loss other than the cost to underwrite.
+A portion of the proceeds of the 2017C Bonds were deposited in an irrevocable trust with an escrow agent for the payment of the 2007A COPs maturing on July 1, 2017 and for the payment of the certificates maturing after July 1, 2017.
+As a result, these certificates are considered defeased and the liability for the certificates has been removed from the Statement of Net Position.
+The refunding of the 2007A certificates of participation resulted in \$2.7 million net present value savings and freed up \$4.4 million in restricted debt service reserve funds to be used for financing capital projects.
+The refunding reduced debt service payments over 7 years by \$3.4 million and the reacquisition price equaled the net carrying amount of the old debt resulting in no deferred cost of refunding.